shrinerb/shrine/README.md

 gem "shrine"
 ```

-Shrine has been tested on MRI 2.1, MRI 2.2 and JRuby.
+Shrine has been tested on MRI 2.1, MRI 2.2, JRuby and Rubinius.

 ## Basics